chroma-core/chroma/rust/wal3/README.md

 ## Snapshotting of the Log

-There is no file stored in S3 that is every mutated or overwritten in a correctly-functioning wal3 instance.
+There is no file stored in S3 that is ever mutated or overwritten in a correctly-functioning wal3 instance.

 Ever.